samssausages/tdarr/README.md

 Current Library Variable Examples: [flow_library_variables_example](https://github.com/samssausages/tdarr/blob/7a9ca823cd345d1167f9d5c64fb1eb7f86a20f57/flow_library_variables_example)

+### I just did a major rework in v0.8.
+While it's working well for me, I'm still running into the occasional unexpected behavior and I'm not done testing that yet, so please run some files through it and let me know if something needs looking at!

 Very much a work in process, but works great for 90% of the files that I feed into it.
 Working on this as I run into errors and fixes.
 Suggestions and feedback welcome!

-I just did a major rework in v0.8.
-While it's working well for me, I'm still running into the occasional unexpected behavior and I'm not done testing that yet, so please run some files through it and let me know if something needs looking at!

 I use Library Variables.
 So you can have a Low Quality Libary, High Quality Library, etc.  Then you put the files in your corresponding library folder and go!
 Set the variables in the library and they will be imported into this flow.